MattiNieminen/clj-formal-specifications-app/README.md

 TODO

-## About running this as a service
+## I want to run this as a service for everyone!

-TODO
+Dont do it!

+TODO: longer explanation

 ## License